 AR Quick Look solves this problem for iOS.
-This is a native feature of ARKit which launches a model viewer right from the browser — that's why we call it native Web AR.
-It utilises .reality or .USDZ files, the latter is a file format developed by Pixar, and allows showing objects in incredible detail, adding animations and sounds, locking their scale to 1:1 so models show the real size of an object.
+This native feature of ARKit allows users to view AR models directly from their browser, and that's why we call it native Web AR.
+It uses .reality or .USDZ files and allows showing objects in incredible detail, adding animations and sounds, locking their scale to 1:1 so models show the real size of an object.

-Retail and e-commerce can benefit the most from implementing AR Quick Look on their websites: for example, if a customer has found a bed they like, they can instantly place it in their bedroom with the help of web-based augmented reality features, checking the proportions and compatibility with other pieces of furniture.
+Retail and e-commerce businesses can particularly benefit from implementing AR Quick Look on their websites.
+For example, a customer shopping for furniture can use AR to virtually place a bed in their bedroom, allowing them to see its size and compatibility with other pieces of furniture.
+This can help reduce the number of returns, as customers can confirm that the item will fit in their space before making a purchase.
 According to Dan Davis, the CTO at Build.com, they saw a 22% decrease in return of bought products as customers had a chance to check if an item fitted the available space.
-This opportunity is especially vital right now as most customers prefer ordering items online and avoid visiting public places.
+With the current emphasis on online shopping, this type of immersive, virtual try-before-you-buy experience can be especially valuable for customers and businesses alike.

-Let's start with basic things first and see how we can launch a ready-made 3D model in AR.
+Let's start with launching a ready-made 3D model in AR.

 How to Ensure Everything Works Properly